Skip to content

 The mitigation phase (extraction, antimicrobial application, structural drying, monitoring, dryness verification) runs 3 to 5 days for a typical Cat 1 water loss.
 Cat 2 gray water adds 1 to 2 days.
 Cat 3 sewage runs 5 to 10 days.
 If mold is in scope, add 3 to 7 days.
 Reconstruction is a separate phase that runs another 1 to 4 weeks depending on the size of the rebuild.

 The clock starts the moment we are on site, but the biggest single factor is when you called.
-Within the first 24 hours, dry-in-place is on the table for most Cat 1 losses.
-Past 48 hours, materials start to grow microbial contamination and the conversation shifts from drying to remediation.
+The IICRC S500 Standard for Professional Water Damage Restoration treats 48 to 72 hours as the inflection point for porous materials, which is why a 24-hour call window puts dry-in-place on the table for most Cat 1 losses and a 72-hour call window almost always shifts the conversation from drying to remediation.
 Speed compounds.

 What Actually Happens, Day by Day